 - Offers direct processing of the received digital PCM signal to a PC.

 - Unlike analog systems, PCM requires a larger bandwidth.

-- PCM system i.e., encoding, recording, and quantizing circuit is very complex.
+- PCM systems i.e., encoding, recording, and quantizing circuits are very complex.

 DSD recordings are commercially available in 1-bit.
 The sample rate is majorly 2.8224MHz, with several higher-resolution modern DSD formats in existence.
 Some of them include DSD128, DSD256, and DSD512.